Spring and PostgreSQL

 To view a service's logs, navigate to your environment's details page, scroll down to the list of services, and click on logs.

-If you would like to learn more about running Spring applications using Docker, view the Spring Boot with Docker guide from Spring.
+If you would like to learn more about running Spring applications using Docker, view the guide from Spring.